mehdihadeli/envoy-samples/dynamic-envoy-proxy/readme.md

     path: /etc/envoy/lds.yaml
 ```

 The node section is required.
 Envoy exposes a local administration interface that can be used to query and modify different aspects of the server.
 There is two dynamic config file provided.
-One for cluster definitionsand another one for listeners.
+One for `cluster definitions` ( /etc/envoy/cds.yaml) and another one for `listeners` (/etc/envoy/lds.yaml).

 **lds.yaml**